roytang/blog/content/post/temp/cmr-spider-man/index.md

 Progress: 15.63% (14.54% last post).
 A > 1% jump!

-Also, the reference reading order lists 4,503 appearances of Spider-Man, so this is less than 10% of that!
+Also, Spider-Man is without a doubt one of the most popular Marvel characters; the reference reading order lists 4,503 appearances of Spider-Man, so this post covers less than 10% of that!
+(Wolverine is currently only at 3,356 appearances!)

 ### CMR Notes